mm326/unit-test-snippets/README.md

 Create unit test stubs easily in python and Java simply by typing ```!init``` to create the initial structure e.g. the imports and the class name with one test method stub, and ```!test``` will only create a method stub.

+Note: To use the snippets you should be be in a file which is either a .py file or .java.

 ## Examples:
 Create python test class
 ```!init```